 Best Tropical Smoothie

-two cups of tropical smoothie with mango bananas pineapple and lime
+Two cups of tropical smoothie with mango bananas pineapple and lime.

-As many of you know, I was born in Moldova, a country in Eastern Europe that is completely landlocked.
-Add to this that we have been part of the Soviet Union for a very long time, and you know what that means?
+As many of you know, I was born in Moldova, a landlocked country in Eastern Europe.
+Add to that the fact that we have been part of the Soviet Union for a very long time, and you know what that means?
 I hadn’t seen tropical fruits until I was probably 7 years old.
+In that part of the world, the bananas that you now see everywhere used to be a VERY rare fruit.
+So were oranges.
+For a long time, we could only buy them for very special occasions, like Christmas and New Year’s.

 Tropical fruits